hail-is/hail/docs/reference/GettingStarted.md

 Hail may be built to run locally or on a Spark cluster.
 Running locally is useful for getting started, analyzing or experimenting with small datasets, and Hail development.

+You will need an installation of CMake.
+On Mac OS X, this can be installed `brew install cmake`.

 ### Running locally
 The single command
 ```